kora-projects/kora-docs/mkdocs/blog/en/virtual-thread-first.md

 ---

-## Kora is synchronous at the API boundary, not naive about I/O
+## Kora is synchronous at the API boundary, not naive about I/O { #sync-at-api-boundary }

 Calling Kora 2 "blocking" without qualification can be misleading.